mkssri/hobbies/comedy/README.md

 2. How do you make an egg-roll? you push it! haha
 3. What would bears be without bees? ears! haha
 4. Why do programmers prefer dark mode?
 Because light attracts bugs! haha
+5. Why it is called garam masala? since we put it when sabji(curry) gets garam(hot)? lol
 ---